drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/solv_equil.png){: loading=lazy }
 #### Catalysts

-The role of the catalyst is to facilitate the formation of the desired product by reducing the activation energy of the reaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/catalysts-2b512785'><i class='fa fa-play' aria-hidden='true'></i></button>The role of the catalyst is to facilitate the formation of the desired product by reducing the activation energy of the reaction.
 Over the last few decades chemists have devised a vast range of chiral and non-chiral catalysts that contain complex inorganic, organic and biological catalysts that are designed for specific reactions such as Suzuki coupling, asymmetric metathesis etc....

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/catalyzers.png){: loading=lazy }